rednafi/digressions/_posts/python/2020-04-21-python-concurrent-futures.md

 ### Running Tasks with Executor.map

-Another way the results can be collected in the same order they were scheduled is via using `execuror.map()` method.
+Another way the results can be collected in the same order they're scheduled is via using `execuror.map()` method.

 ```python